-On Coronavirus Lockdown, I Spent The Weekend Socializing With America, Direct From My Couch
+On Coronavirus Lockdown, I Spent the Weekend Socializing With America, Direct From My Couch

 Her nude poses are beautifully staged and lit.
 Some of the art Ume has inspired is brilliant.
 My attempt at capturing her ended up resembling a Shia LaBeouf mugshot (blame it on quarantine wine consumption, I guess).
 Still, drawing her was one of the very few times this week I completely forgot about the disaster raging outside my apartment.

-In Seattle, where Governor Jay Inslee ordered a statewide emergency shutdown, forcing Americans indoors and banning gatherings over 50 people, the popular Dance Church class boogies on.
+In Seattle, where Gov. Jay Inslee ordered a statewide emergency shutdown, forcing Americans indoors and banning gatherings over 50 people, the popular Dance Church class boogies on.
 According to Crosscut, over 1,000 people tune into the event’s livestream.
-I was one of them on Sunday afternoon (10 am their time, 1pm for me).
+I was one of them on Sunday afternoon (10 a.m. their time, 1 p.m. for me).

 The “pre-class” began with three very hot instructors in sweats and spandex warming up to Kesha—while maintaining the appropriate personal space.
 “Say yes to the choices and the choices happening 6 feet away from you,” one said over a pulsing beat.
 “Be careful of the edges of your furniture!
 We’re going to the floor and getting nasty.”